zZhiG/World-Model-PyTorch/README.md

 In the early stage of the car's movement, we will apply an **additional speed** to make it move as much as possible and collect richer data.

 ## 2. Train VAE
+Firstly, we will train the VAE network.

+We will train the VAE network.
+Its latent feature channel is **32**.

+A total of **1000** epochs were trained, with a batch size of **128**.

+We have also released the [loss curve](https://github.com/zZhiG/World-Model-PyTorch/blob/main/weights/vae_train/curve_2024.08.12.17.01.56/events.out.tfevents.1723453317.DESKTOP-KBN05BN) during the training process and [final weights](https://github.com/zZhiG/World-Model-PyTorch/blob/main/weights/vae_train/vae_2024.08.12.17.01.56/1000.pt).

+Here are some visual examples.
+On the left is the original image, and on the right is the reconstructed image.
 <div align=center>
 <img src="demo/vae_1.png" width="400px">
 </div>